-O'Neill upbeat on Euro hopes despite injury list
+O'Neill upbeat on injury-hit NI's Euro 2024 hopes

 "So unfortunately we may lack experience in some areas but we do have good young players.
 We saw that with Shea Charles, Dale Taylor, Isaac Price, Conor Bradley, Trai Hume - they're all players now that are going to push to be starting players.

 "Hopefully they'll be ready to deal with that.
 But I still believe we're capable of making an impact in the group.
-These two games in June are obviously where we must try to maximise the points that we can get."
+These two games in June are obviously where we must try to maximise the points we can get."

 When asked if he is confident his squad has the quality to deliver results against Kazakhstan and Denmark, the former Stoke City manager said: "Yes of course, but I have to approach it like that.